-One feature I like on my online dashboard is this environmental impact chart:
+One feature I like on my online dashboard is this energy usage chart:

 There’s also a very cool section where I can see what percentage of my power came from different energy sources:

-As you can see, for this past month, a little over half of my energy can be attributed to renewable energy sources.
+As you can see in the above screenshot, a little over half of my energy can be attributed to renewable energy sources.
 I’m not quite sure how Arcadia Power knows where the other sources of my energy came from – I’m guessing they use averages or something – but I can at least be confident that half of my energy came from renewable sources.

-One thing to consider that isn’t really a problem is that Arcadia Power pays your electricity bill as soon as it receives it, which means that some people will be paying their electricity bill a little earlier than they’re used to.
-Not a big problem for most of us, but something to consider if you’re the type that likes to pay your bill on a specific day of the month.
+One thing to consider (that isn’t really a problem, in my opinion) is that Arcadia Power pays your electricity bill as soon as it receives it.
+That means that some people will be paying their electricity bills a little earlier than they’re used to.
+This isn’t a big problem for most of us, but it’s something to consider if you’re the type that likes to pay your bill on a specific day of the month.
 If you’re using a credit card to pay your bill (which you should since it’s free to use your credit card), then this actually won’t matter at all, since if you’re like most people, you probably just pay your credit card bill on the same day each month anyway.
 I think Arcadia Power was also looking at this issue because they added a “delay payment” button which allows you to delay your payment date to a later date.
 I haven’t used this feature since I don’t have much reason to use it, but it’s nice to know that it’s there.

 Arcadia Power also might not be available everywhere, so you’ll have to see if your zip code is supported.
-They do say that they’re available in all 50 states, but it’s possible there are certain zip codes that aren’t able to access Arcadia Power, for whatever reason.
+They do say that they’re available in all 50 states, but there may be certain zip codes that aren’t able to access Arcadia Power, for whatever reason.

-If you’re interested in signing up for Arcadia Power, be sure to use this referral link.
-If you use it, you’ll get at least $5 off your next electricity bill.
-That’s a good thing too!
+If you’re interested in signing up for Arcadia Power, be sure to use this referral link and you’ll get $25 towards your first utility bill.

 Let me know how Arcadia Power works for you or if you’re considering any other ways to support renewable energy sources!